AndrusAsumets/supershy-client/README.md

 ### Features
 * Creates a sshuttle VPN using VPS provider(s) you define.
 * Periodically changes VPS nodes and thus your exit IPs.
-* Includes a connection killswitch toggle for LInux.
+* Includes a connection killswitch toggle for Linux.
 If enabled, allows for only connections made through the VPN to succeed (Actions -> CONNECTION_KILLSWITCH -> Enabled).
 * Uses sshuttle underneath to VPN all your system-wide TCP traffic through VPS.
 It appears to be leaking IPv6 requests though, so make sure to have connection